khawley/commandline_gitbook/02_commands/13_extras.md

 ## cd

-If you ever type `cd` without any arguments, its actually a short itself for `cd ~`.
+If you ever type `cd` without any arguments, its actually a shortcut itself for `cd ~`.
 It will take you to your home directory by default.